ratanahaerlavynah/dreamy/_poems/50-she-was-the-lullaby-they-never-let-themselves-hear.md

 ---
 layout: poem
-title: "She Was the Lullaby They Never Let Themselves Hear"
+title: She Was the Lullaby They Never Let Themselves Hear
 order: 50
+description: >-
+  <pre> I was never loud.
+I never needed to be.
+I was the hush before stars
+  open their eyes...  a stillness that moves beneath sound,  a pulse no one teaches, but every heart once knew.
+I remember drif…
+tags: []
+image: /assets/img/50-she-was-the-lullaby-they-never-let-themselves-hear.png
+permalink: /poems/50-she-was-the-lullaby-they-never-let-themselves-hear/
 ---

 <pre>